Table of Contents

 }

-After obtaining an authorization code in step 3, the client sends a token request, including the authorization code, to the token endpoint of the authorization server.
-Similar to the requirement at the pushed authorization request endpoint, the client must authenticate itself using either MTLS or private_key_jwt
+After obtaining an authorization code in step 3, the client sends a request, including the authorization code, to the token endpoint.
+Similar to the requirement at the pushed authorization request endpoint, the token endpoint authenticates the client using private_key_jwt

 4. shall only issue sender-constrained access tokens,